cn-uofbasel/ccn-lite/doc/README-OMNeT.txt

 4.c) Last, and most IMPORTANT: what to expect from it!

-The code base of ccn-lite-omnet is far from complete, and far from satisfying everyone's wish list!
+The code base of ccn-lite-omnet is far from complete (may even have bugs that went unoticed), and far from satisfying everyone's wish list!
 The intend (so far at least) has not to been to provide "a service" to the ICN community, but rather to provide a "starting point".
 Having taken care of the boring part of the basic functionality, you should be able to build on top of this code-base the functionality you want to have for your experiments/ research.

 (Or if you feel up to it why not even re-develop the basic functionality better, to get over its constraints and caveats).

 The main starting point for building up your wish list would typically be the Ccn class.
 Either by extending it e.g. to integrate transport intelligence, CS management, etc .. or by writing an application layer that talks to it (and hosts your application logic).

 # eof